-20-40 age group: Breast lumps in the 20-40 year-old age group of males are also usually benign in our experience, but testicular cancer is a major issue of concern, since the peak incidence of testicular cancer is in the 20-40 year-old age group.
-Of note, testicular cancers can produce chemicals that cause breast enlargement.
-Thus, in situations in which males in this age group present with lumps in one or both breasts, we pay particular attention to the possibility of a testicular cancer.
+For males in the 20-40 age group, breast lumps are usually benign, but testicular cancer is a significant concern as its peak incidence occurs within this age range.
+It's important to note that testicular cancers can produce chemicals that cause breast enlargement.
+Therefore, when males in this age group present with lumps in one or both breasts, the possibility of testicular cancer is carefully considered.

-A testicular examination is performed by the physician.
-If any abnormalities are found, we do an ultrasound of the testicles.
-If the testicular examination is unremarkable, then we order blood tests to evaluate the possibility of a hidden or occult testicular cancer (we currently order a beta-HCG and an alpha-feto protein test).
-If these tests are all negative, the patient is advised to do a regular testicular and breast examination and to report any changes.
+A physician performs a testicular examination, and if any abnormalities are found, an ultrasound of the testicles is conducted.
+If the testicular examination reveals no concerns, blood tests are ordered to evaluate the possibility of hidden or occult testicular cancer (currently, a beta-HCG and an alpha-feto protein test are utilized).
+If these tests are negative, the patient is advised to perform regular testicular and breast examinations and report any changes.

-If the testicular examination is normal, we next evaluate the breast lump.
-Most cases of breast lumps in this age group are due to either medication (see list below) or the actual cause is unknown.
-We have not seen or heard of a single case of male breast cancer in this age group.
-However, we recognize that a breast cancer is still a possibility.
+If the testicular examination is normal, the breast lump is then evaluated.
+In most cases, breast lumps in this age group are due to medication or an unknown cause.
+Male breast cancer in this age group is rare, but it remains a possibility.

-Fortunately, most cases of gynecomastia in this age group present as a flat, rubbery, smooth, central breast mass.
-Male breast cancers are typically hard and irregular in shape and sometimes tender.
-If we have any doubts about the diagnosis, we do a mammogram and a core needle biopsy.
+Most cases of gynecomastia in this age group present as a flat, rubbery, smooth, central breast mass.
+Male breast cancers are typically hard, irregular in shape, and sometimes tender.
+If there are doubts about the diagnosis, a mammogram and a core needle biopsy are performed.

-Even in the case of a benign biopsy, we continue to follow these patients for at least one year.
-In situations where a medication associated with gynecomastia is identified, we work with the referring doctor in an attempt to identify alternative medications.
-Young males taking body-building products who develop gynecomastia are being seen with increased frequency.
-In most cases, the breast enlargement resolves when the medications are stopped.
+Even if a biopsy is benign, these patients are followed for at least one year.
+If a medication associated with gynecomastia is identified, the referring doctor is consulted to explore alternative medications.
+Gynecomastia is increasingly observed in young males taking body-building products, and in most cases, breast enlargement resolves when the medications are discontinued.

-Over-40 years of age: Since breast cancer is most commonly detected in men between 60 and 70 years of age, we are concerned about any unexplained male lumps that occur after the age of 40.
-In general, the evaluation of patients in this age group is similar to the 20-40 age group.
+Breast cancer is most commonly detected in men between the ages of 60 and 70, which raises concerns about unexplained male breast lumps occurring after the age of 40.
+Generally, the evaluation of patients in this age group is similar to that of the 20-40 age group.

-However, in the over-40 age group, medications (see list below) are more often the cause of breast enlargement.
-Also, cancer is much more common in the over 40 age group.
-For this reason, in addition to the standard evaluation, these patients almost always receive a diagnostic mammogram and some form of biopsy.
-If a benign diagnosis can be established, the patient is followed conservatively.
+However, for those over 40, medications are more frequently the cause of breast enlargement, and cancer is more prevalent in this age group.
+As a result, in addition to the standard evaluation, these patients typically undergo a diagnostic mammogram and some form of biopsy.
+If a benign diagnosis is established, the patient is monitored conservatively.
 If the diagnosis is cancer, a standard mastectomy is usually performed.

 - Anti-ulcer medications (such as cimetidine).

-- Anti-androgen drugs (such as flutamide, finasteride, cyproterone, spironolactone).
+- Anti-androgen drugs (such as flutamide, finasteride, cyproterone, and spironolactone).